silentdiverchris/Jiminy/README.md

 ## Console application
 Currently it runs from a Windows console, you can see activity and progress messages displayed there.

-At some point I may write a service shell for it, so it runs as a Windows Service.
+At some point when it stabilises I may write a service shell for it, so it runs as a Windows Service but for now it's not really a priority.

+=b:eve-enh= Implement Jiminy as a Windows service

 ## Updating source tags from the HTML display
 There is no updating of the source tags from the HTML.
 You must go to the source MarkDown file, change it there and refresh the browser to see the regenerated HTML file.

+The name of the source file and the line number the tag was found on are shown for each item.

-Obviously having an HTML page writing to local files is theoretically impossible and philosophically undesirable, and even I were to wangle a hack to get around this, having it write back to the source files is fraught with problems when the files may well be open in a MarkDown editor and just get overwritten etc.
+Having an HTML page writing to local files is theoretically not possible or at least philosophically unthinkable, and even I were to wangle some kind of hack to get around this, having it write back to the source files is fraught with problems; apart from anything else the source file may well be open in a MarkDown editor and the changes would just get overwritten.

-The upshot being there is no "This item is completed", "Move this to the waiting bucket" or "Set a reminder for tomorrow" functionality in the HTML output.
+The upshot being that there is no "This item is completed", "Move this to the waiting bucket" or "Set a reminder for tomorrow" functionality in the HTML output.

-At some point I might put a WPF front end on it, then might revisit that decision, but probably not, there would still be the problem of the changes being overwritten.
+At some point I might put a WPF front end on it, then might revisit that decision but probably not, there would still be the problem of the changes being overwritten.

 Perhaps a JavaScript button could pop up a dialogue where changes were made and the the changed tag text put the clipboard so it could be pasted into the Markdown.
-That would save some typing, but at the cost of clicking checkboxes, selecting from dropdowns etc. which can often be slower / more disruptive to the 'flow'.
+That would save some typing, but at the cost of clicking checkboxes, selecting from dropdowns etc. which would be slower and more disruptive to the 'flow'.
+The main problem is getting to the correct line in the source file to make the change and it wouldn't help with that.

-I was thinking of having a JavaScript button that just hides an item, or moves it to a 'Hidden' tab though it'd just reappear when the browser refreshes, could be good for popping off items and marking dailies as done, depends on how often the output gets refreshed whether this would be much use.
+I was thinking of having a JavaScript button that just hides an item, or moves it to a 'Hidden' tab.
+It'd just reappear when the browser refreshes but, could be good for popping off items and marking dailies as done

+How much use this would be depends on how often the output gets refreshed, though perhaps it could store the id of each hidden item in browser local storage or something and re-hide them on refresh if the source tags hadn't changed.

 =b:maybe-enh= Button to temporarily move an item to a 'Hidden' tab.

 ## Configuration file
-Everything is defined in a fairly large appsettings.JSON file in the directory the program runs from.
+Everything is defined in a fairly large appsettings.json file in the directory the program runs from.

-Initially there is no such file, the first time Jiminy runs it will create a default, template version of it and then fail spectacularly because it has no idea what your directories are called.
+Initially there is no such file, the first time Jiminy runs it will create a default version of it and then fail spectacularly because it has no idea what your directories are called.
 You can then customise the settings as you wish.

-If you ever need to regenerate the default template appsettings.JSON, delete or rename the existing one and restart Jiminy.
+If you ever need to regenerate the default appsettings.json, delete or rename the existing one and restart Jiminy.

 ## Synchronising between machines
 One of the benefits of EverNote, OneNote etc is the way they synchronise between PC, Laptop, phone etc.